Picture Perfect (Sevendust song)

 "Picture Perfect" is a song by the American rock band Sevendust.
 It was released as the second single from their ninth studio album, Black Out the Sun on August 6, 2013.
-The song has not been performed at the band's concerts, yet.
-Also this was one of the earliest riffs that the band worked on their latest record.

 Song meaning

 John Connolly described the meaning behind the song as "Picture Perfect is talking about being wronged by somebody.
 But at the end of the day, it's about your own point of view.
 Your picture perfect point of view is the only one you have got".